Nenê

-Nenê ([neˈne]; born Maybyner Rodney Hilário; September 13, 1982) is a Brazilian former professional basketball player.
+Nenê ([neˈne]; born Maybyner Rodney Hilário, September 13, 1982) is a Brazilian former professional basketball player.
 Known previously as Nenê Hilario, he legally changed his name to simply Nenê in 2003.

 Early life

-Born Maybyner Rodney Hilário in São Carlos, Brazil, he was nicknamed "Nenê" (a variation of Brazilian Portuguese for baby) because he was the youngest in both his family and his group of childhood friends.
+Nenê was born Maybyner Rodney Hilário in São Carlos, Brazil, he was nicknamed "Nenê" (a variation of Brazilian Portuguese for baby) because he was the youngest in both his family and his group of childhood friends.
 Like most Brazilian children, he played soccer from an early age; due to his skills, he was invited to train with pro clubs.
 In the mid-1990s, he started playing basketball at Escola de Basquete Meneghelli in his hometown.
 He later played professionally for Vasco da Gama from 1999 to 2002.
 In 2001, he joined the Brazilian national team and participated in the Goodwill Games.

 Professional career

 Denver Nuggets (2002–2012)

 Nenê's successful three-year stint playing in Brazil earned him an NBA pre-draft camp invitation in Chicago in 2002.
 He was later selected with the seventh overall pick in the 2002 NBA draft by the New York Knicks, who traded him to the Denver Nuggets.
 He was the first Brazilian ever to be selected in the first round of the NBA draft.

 Nenê began the 2002–03 season as a bench player, but ended it as a starter, averaging 10.5 points, 6.1 rebounds and 1.6 steals.
 He ranked sixth in the NBA in field goal percentage (.519) and 20th in steals.
 He subsequently earned NBA All-Rookie first team honors.

 In his second season, Nenê played and started in 77 games, averaging 11.8 points, 6.5 rebounds and 1.5 steals in 32.5 minutes per games.
 He ranked fourth in the NBA in field goal percentage (.530).

 In his third season, Nenê missed 27 games – 13 games due to a sprained medial collateral ligament in his left knee, two games due to a right hip contusion, eight games due to a strained left hamstring, and four games due to an NBA suspension.
 He consequently played 55 games in 2004–05, averaging 9.6 points and 5.9 rebounds in 23.9 minutes per game.

 In 2005–06, Nenê missed 81 games after suffering a torn ACL in his right knee after just three minutes of action against the San Antonio Spurs in the Denver's season opening game on November 1.

 After re-signing with the Nuggets to a six-year, $60 million contract on July 20, 2006, Nenê returned to action in 2006–07, averaging 12.2 points and 7.0 rebounds in 64 games (42 starts).

 In 2007–08, Nenê played in just 16 games, averaging 5.3 points and 5.4 rebounds in 16.6 minutes per game.
 He suffered a torn ulner collateral ligament in his left thumb against the Boston Celtics on November 7 and missed the next 22 games.